yandex-games-plugins/construct3/MAINTENANCE.md

 visual language of Construct.
 This is not as difficult as it may seem, but there are a few caveats regarding things like asynchronous operations.

-# Adding New Functionality from the Yandex.Games SDK
+# Adding New Functionality from the Yandex Games SDK

 If you want to provide users with access to new functionality from the Yandex.Games SDK, the addon in the `plugins/sdk` directory, called `YandexGamesSDK`, is of interest to you.